bashdot/bashdot/README.md

 You can then make changes to files in the **public** or **private** profiles, or add additional profiles as necessary.
-If you use different files in different environments you can create a profile for each with the appropriate dotfiles.
+If you use different files in different environments you can create a profile for each environment with the appropriate dotfiles.

 Since the files are symlinked from home, If you keep the files in a shared drive, changes to files on one instance will automatically be reflected on all